Insights and events

 Nate Nesbitt is an experienced litigator based in Denver.
 He provides strategic, business-focused counsel to clients across a range of industries in complex civil litigation, government investigations, and enforcement actions.

 Nate represents clients in the automotive, energy, health care, education, pharmaceutical, technology, and financial services industries in all stages of litigation and pre-litigation disputes.
 His experience includes defending class actions for leading automotive manufacturers, counseling pharmaceutical and healthcare companies on product liability and false claims issues, and helping both public and private entities navigate sensitive internal and government investigations while minimizing business and reputational risk.

 Many of the matters he handles are multijurisdictional or cross-border and implicate a variety of complex cultural, legal, and regulatory issues.
 Such investigations have involved the False Claims Act, Foreign Corrupt Practices Act, and U.S. export control and sanctions laws.
 Nate also represents individuals in civil and criminal matters, including civil and human rights cases and post-conviction appeals.

-Prior to joining Hogan Lovells, Nate clerked for the Honorable John R. Tunheim of the U.S. District Court for the District of Minnesota.
+Prior to joining Hogan Lovells, Nate served as a law clerk to the Honorable John R. Tunheim of the U.S. District Court for the District of Minnesota.
 In law school, Nate was an articles editor of the Minnesota Law Review and a legal writing instructor.
-Prior to law school, Nate managed a ski shop in Breckenridge, Colorado, and worked as a paralegal on sovereign debt litigation.

-Successfully briefed and argued appeal to the U.S. Court of Appeals for the Federal Circuit involving claims under the Indian Self Determination Act (ISDA).
+Briefed, argued, and won appeal to the U.S. Court of Appeals for the Federal Circuit involving claims under the Indian Self Determination Act.

 Represent victims of trafficking and forced labor in civil actions under the Trafficking Victims Protection Act.